DarkenedDragon/bat-to-sh/README.md

 # batchtosh

-Converts Windows batch scripts into BASH scripts
+Converts Windows batch scripts into BASH scripts.

+This is a learning project on compilers and grammers